ScottArbeit/Grace/README.md

 [^git]: Grace currently uses Git for its source control, and runs Grace in the same directory as a means of testing.
 Officially self-hosting Grace's source code on Grace will, of course, happen when it's safe to.

+[^pr]: They're not "pull requests" for Grace because there isn't a "pull" gesture in Grace.

+[^stream]: One application of taking a streaming perspective on the event log that we hope to create is in detecting invalid sequences of events in Grace that would indicate bugs and/or attacks.

 [^mauilinux]: If the [.NET MAUI team adds support for Linux Desktop](https://github.com/dotnet/maui/discussions/339), which you should totally go give a thumbs-up to.

 [^gitexport]: By default, Grace will export the latest state of each branch into a Git-formatted file.
 Exporting an entire Grace repository to Git can be an expensive operation, and is expected to be a rarely-used feature.
-Live two-way synchronization is not supported.
+Live two-way synchronization between Grace and Git is not expected to be supported.